zephinzer/docker-image-alpine-node-internal-use-example/README.md

 - Find your image:
 > `docker images | grep my_carbon`

 This may be unnecessarily complicated, but we use this process so that we can open-source our logic, but use internally scanned and tested base images within our own products.

-See the project at https://github.com/zephinzer/docker-image-alpine-node-internal-use-example for an example of maintaining an internal repository.
+See [Internal Use Example project](https://github.com/zephinzer/docker-image-alpine-node-internal-use-example) for an example of maintaining an internal repository.

 ## So...
 What's Supported